 Notre Dame, Indiana

 From the time that Vitruvius defined architecture as “an expertise born of both practice and reasoning,” architects have first envisioned buildings as lines on paper before they could be realized in brick, stone, wood, steel, and glass.
 At the beginning of the 21st century, we are witnessing a profound shift away from hand drawing towards a reliance on the computer in both architectural education and the profession.

 What effect is this loss of hand drawing having on the creative process of design, and ultimately, on the quality of the built environment?
 What are we giving up in this technological shift, and what should we preserve?

-These and other questions will be explored by presenters at the conference.
-Architects, architectural historians, educators, and students are invited to attend.
-Submissions are being accepted for consideration until March 31, 2016.
+Architects, architectural historians, educators, and students are invited to attend the conference.
 Please visit the conference website for additional details at: https://artofarchitecturend.wordpress.com

 Inaugural Horace Trumbauer Awards Ceremony

 Wednesday, November 9, 2016

 The Philadelphia Chapter of the Institute of Classical Architecture & Art (ICAA) is pleased to announce the Inaugural Horace Trumbauer Awards.
 The awards program honors internationally renowned native Philadelphian architect Horace Trumbauer (1868-1938) and recognizes contemporary projects characterized by the breadth and inclusiveness present in his work.
 The winners and finalists of the Inaugural Trumbauer Awards will be recognized at this ceremonial reception and cocktail gala in the Trumbauer-designed Lincoln Ballroom at The Union League of Philadelphia.
 The presentation of awards will be led by Tom Savage, Director of Museum Affairs at Winterthur.